JamesBOPRC/BOPRC_R_Course_Lesson_6/README.md

 2.  **Process censored values.**

-Now we need to apply the ***‘RemoveAlphaDetect()’*** function, which takes a dataframe that might include censored values (specified as the prefix \> or \<,column is type character) and returns face values and information about the nature of the censoring.
+Now we need to apply the ***‘RemoveAlphaDetect()’*** function.
+This removes all of the censored values from our dataset, i.e., all the values that are less than or greater than the laboratory’s detection limit.
+These are often seen in water quality datasets as ‘\<’ or ‘\>’ symbols before a value.
+Of course, MCI data is based on taxonomic analysis so we shouldn’t see any censored values in our dataset.

-In this case, our data is uncensored, but we still need to run this function to move to the next stage.
+Regardless, the LWPTrends package requires us to process the dataset in the same way.

 ``` r
 #Process censored values